 San Bernardino County Department of Public Health

 Q: What do I do if I think if I have COVID-19?

 A: Call your doctor.
 If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your healthcare provider for medical advice.
 Only call 9-1-1 if you are experiencing a medical emergency.

-Q: Why hasn’t the City closed all of their facilities or stopped programming?
+Q: Has the City closed all of their facilities or stopped programming?

 Q: Why hasn’t the City closed any parks?

-A: No. Effective, March 24, 2020 the Playschool program was cancelled for the remainder of the school year ending May 7th.
-Registration is now being accepted for the fall session that begins August 24, 2020.
-Customers will be prorated for the 2019-2020 school year.
+A: No. Effective, March 24, 2020 the Playschool program was cancelled for the remainder of the school year and is not being offered for the 2020-2021 school year.